Fadmoor

 Fadmoor is a village and civil parish in North Yorkshire, England.
 It is on the border of the North York Moors and 2 mi north of Kirkbymoorside.

 The name Fadmoor comes from Old English and means moor of a man called Fadda.

-From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.

 The 18th century village pub, The Plough, closed in 2011 and became a community asset in 2013.
-The work to re-open the pub is the subject of a Channel 4 documentary.
+The work to re-open the pub was the subject of a Channel 4 documentary.